-- Students will report directly to detention.
+- 1. Students will report directly to detention.
 Students must report within four minutes.
-Students will follow detention hall rules - 2.
-It will be the student's responsibility to inform his/her parent/guardian that he/she has served detention. - 3.
+Students will follow detention hall rules. - 2.
+Teacher will attempt to inform the parent/guardian of the assignment to detention. - 3.
 If a student skips a noon detention, he or she will be referred to the office to receive further disciplinary action.